• Skip to primary navigation

 Refrigerator Storage

-• It will last up to 3 days in the refrigerator.
+• It will keep well for up to 3 days in the refrigerator.

 Freezing Honey-Mustard Confit Lamb Shoulder